rrwick/Basecalling-comparison/README.md

 ## Data availability

-I've included the scripts I used for basecalling and analysis, but you'll need to modify some paths in [`basecalling_comparison.sh`](basecalling_comparison.sh) to use it for yourself (i.e. this isn't a clone-it-and-run-it kind of repo).
+I've included the scripts I used for basecalling and analysis in this repo, but you'll need to modify some paths in [`basecalling_comparison.sh`](basecalling_comparison.sh) to use it for yourself.

 If you'd like to try this analysis using the same data, here are the relevant links:
 * [Reference hybrid assembly](https://ndownloader.figshare.com/files/8810704)